Mt. Audubon Rock Climbing

 The easiest descent is the East Slopes descent, which is a hiking trail.
 The upper bit is fainter but you can see the well-carved trail down below.
 It feels long and tedious after a romp up a more fun line.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Audubon:

 Featured Route For Mt.
 Audubon